 Be sure to head to the Pacific coast during your Costa Rican vacation.
 Much of this area, from the Nicoya Peninsula on down to Puntarenas Province is known as the Gold Coast.
 You'll find many surf havens on this stretch of coastline, including Tamarindo, Playa Avellanas, and Jacó.
 There are also tranquil coves and bays like Playa Hermosa and Nosara, the latter of which is famous for its massage and yoga wellness retreats.

-Of course, these areas will be packed with visitors, so if you want something a little more off-the-beaten-path, consider venturing far south to the Osa Peninsula.
+Of course, if you want something a little more off-the-beaten-path, consider venturing far south to the Osa Peninsula.
 This less-visited area of Costa Rica's south is home to the famous Corcovado National Park, as well as the Caño Island Biological Reserve, which is home to an abundance of exotic marine life.
 Those are just a couple reasons that the Osa Peninsula is regarded as one of the most biologically diverse places on the planet.